Eastward (video game)

-Eastward is an indie action-adventure role-playing video game developed by Pixpil and published by Chucklefish.
-It was released on September 16, 2021, for the Nintendo Switch, macOS, and Windows.
-On December 1, 2022, it was released on Xbox One.
+Eastward is a 2021 action-adventure role-playing video game developed by Pixpil and published by Chucklefish.
+It was first released for the Nintendo Switch, macOS, and Windows, followed by the Xbox One in 2022.

 Gameplay

 Eastward focuses on action RPG gameplay mechanics, combining combat with puzzle solving and exploration.
-Players make use of two characters, each with different abilities and roles in the game: John, the main protagonist, is focused on offensive skills, can utilize a variety of weapons as well as bombs, and is capable of moving heavy objects; Sam, the second protagonist, makes use of support skills, can stun enemies and clear away hazardous fields with an energy ball, and squeeze into small spaces.
-While both characters can help each other in overcoming enemies and dealing with puzzles, players will sometimes be required to use each character separately to make progress, such as clearing a way to an exit.
+Players use two characters with different abilities and roles in the game.
+John, the main protagonist, uses offensive skills involving weapons and bombs, as well as the ability to move heavy objects.
+Sam, the second protagonist, uses support skills such as stunning enemies, clearing hazardous fields with an energy ball, and squeezing into small spaces.
+While both characters can help each other overcome enemies and solve puzzles, players are sometimes required to use each character separately to progress, such as clearing a way to an exit.